tokamak-network/papers/cryptoeconomics/tokamak-cryptoeconomics-en.md

 Optimistic Rollup scaling solution that will resolve the scalability problems of decentralized applications in Ethereum (L1) (“Tokamak Network”).
-The Tokamak Network will also provide an environment that will allow easy deployment of applications that was not possible to implement on the Ethereum blockchain due to its inherent performance and functional limitations.\hfill\break\hfill\break
+The Tokamak Network will also provide an environment that will allow easy deployment of applications that was not possible to implement on the Ethereum blockchain due to its inherent performance and functional limitations.</br></br>

-2. The Tokamak Network has the following features/functions:\hfill\break
+2. The Tokamak Network has the following features/functions:</br>

     **Overview**

     a.
-It is a L2 protocol designed to address the scalability problems of the Ethereum blockchain (due to a limited number of transactions per second and gas costs) by allowing users to first process transactions off the Ethereum chain, and subsequently have the transactions published on-chain in batches.\hfill\break
+It is a L2 protocol designed to address the scalability problems of the Ethereum blockchain (due to a limited number of transactions per second and gas costs) by allowing users to first process transactions off the Ethereum chain, and subsequently have the transactions published on-chain in batches.</br>

     **Block verification**